graalvm/graal-languages-demos/SECURITY.md

 We ask that you do not use other channels or contact the project maintainers directly.

-Non-vulnerability related security issues including ideas for new or improved security features are welcome on GitHub Issues.
+Non-vulnerability-related security issues including ideas for new or improved security features are welcome on GitHub Issues.

-## Security updates, alerts and bulletins
+## Security updates, alerts, and bulletins

 Security updates will be released on a regular cadence.
 Many of our projects will typically release security fixes in conjunction with the